-This area of Dublin was undeveloped greenfield up to the early 1940's as shown in the historical desk study maps in Appendix B. Subsequent land use changed to a largely residential development on or before the 1940s and are as seen on-site today.
-The ESB power cable was installed in the area in 1967.
+This area of Dublin was undeveloped greenfield up to the early 1900's as shown in the historical desk study maps in Appendix B. Subsequent land use changed to a largely residential development on or before the 1940s and are as seen on-site today.
+The ESB power cable was installed in the area in 1950.
 Further details on the site history are presented in section 3.2.

 2.3.
-CONTAMINANTS OF POTENTIAL CONCERN (COPC)
+CHEMICALS OF POTENTIAL CONCERN (COPC)

-The fluid in the power cable is a mixture of two components Mineral Oil and Linear Alkyl Benzenes (T3788).
-Material Safety Data Sheets (MSDS) for the fluids are included in Appendix D and further detail on their physical, fate and transport and toxicological properties provided below.
+The fluid in the power cable is Linear Alkyl Benzenes (T3788).
+Material Safety Data Sheets (MSDS) for the fluid is included in Appendix D and further detail on their physical, fate and transport and toxicological properties provided below.